-FOAM (sometimes called FOAMed) stands for Free Open Access Meducation and is a collection of open access medical education resources created to augment traditionally published educational materials such as textbooks and journal articles.
-FOAM materials are often related to emergency medicine and can be videos, blogs, tweets, podcasts, documents, charts etc. FOAM content is created by individuals or groups and may or may not be peer reviewed.
+FOAMed stands for Free Open Access Medical Education and is a collection of open access medical education resources created to augment traditionally published educational materials such as textbooks and journal articles.
+FOAMed materials are often related to emergency medicine and can be videos, blogs, tweets, podcasts, documents, charts etc. FOAMed content is created by individuals or groups and may or may not be peer reviewed or accurate.

 As with all open access content, readers should critically evaluate information provided via FOAM.
 Some factors to note:

 Who is providing the information?